Bedknobs and Broomsticks (musical)

-Bedknobs and Broomsticks is a stage musical based on the 1971 Walt Disney film and the stories by Mary Norton.
-It features the original songs by Richard M. Sherman and Robert B. Sherman, new songs and additional music and lyrics by Neil Bartram and book by Brian Hill.
+Bedknobs and Broomsticks is a stage musical based on the stories by Mary Norton and the 1971 Walt Disney film starring Angela Lansbury and David Tomlinson.
+It features the original songs by the Sherman Brothers, new songs and additional music and lyrics by Neil Bartram and book by Brian Hill.

 Background

 The musical was originally due to premiere at The Yard at Chicago Shakespeare Theater from May 30 to July 28, 2019 as part of its 2018/19 season, directed and choreographed by Rachel Rockwell, but due to Rockwell's death on May 26, 2018, the musical was postponed and replaced with a production of Six.

+The stage adaptation was originally developed with director Jack Cummings III from 2012-2015, including an initial workshop at The University of Michigan followed by multiple readings and workshops at Chicago Shakespeare Theatre.

 In May 2020, while speaking about the closure of Frozen on Broadway to The New York Times, Thomas Schumacher, the president of Disney Theatrical Productions, confirmed the musical was in development with new directors Candice Edmunds and Jamie Harrison.

 Production history

 2021-22 UK and Ireland tour

-The musical had its world premiere at the Theatre Royal in Newcastle upon Tyne on 14 August 2021 before embarking on a UK and Ireland tour until May 2022.
+The musical had its world premiere at the Theatre Royal in Newcastle upon Tyne on August 14, 2021 before embarking on a UK and Ireland tour until May 2022.
 The production is directed by Candice Edmunds and Jamie Harrison, with set design and illusions also by Jamie Harrison.
 Costume design is by Gabriella Slade, orchestrations are by Simon Hale, musical supervision is by Tom Murray, choreography and movement direction are by Neil Bettles, sound design is by Gareth Fry, lighting is by Simon Wilkinson, production management is by Gary Beestone, and casting by Jill Green and Jo Hawes.

 The production is produced by Michael Harrison by special arrangement with Disney Theatrical Productions.
-Casting for the production included Dianne Pilkington as Miss Price and Charles Brunton as Emelius Browne.
+Casting for the production included Dianne Pilkington as Eglantine Price, Charles Brunton as Emelius Browne, Conor O'Hara as Charlie Rawlins, Jacqui DuBois as Jessica Hobday, Mark Anderson as Sherman, Matthew Elliot-Campell as King Leonidas, Rob Madge as Norton, Emma Thornett as Angela and Susannah van den Berg as Mrs. Mason.